przemolb/neco-apps/test/README.md

 1. Set `NECO_DIR` environment variable to point the directory for `github.com/cybozu-go/neco`
 2. Place `account.json` file for GCP Cloud DNS in this directory.
+3. Place `zerossl-secret-resource.json` file for ZeroSSL in this directory.
-3. Push the current feature branch to GitHub.
+4. Push the current feature branch to GitHub.
-4. Prepare dctest environment using `github.com/cybozu-go/neco/dctest`.
+5. Prepare dctest environment using `github.com/cybozu-go/neco/dctest`.

     ```console
     # In this case, menu-ss.yml should be used.